aisamanra/s-cargot/README.md

 printer :: SExprPrinter atom carrier
 ~~~~

-Various functions will be provided that modify the carrier type (i.e. the
-output type of parsing or input type of serialization) or the language
-recognized by the parsing.
+Various functions will be provided that modify the carrier type (i.e. the output type of parsing or input type of serialization) or the language recognized by the parsing.

 ## Representing S-expressions

-There are three built-in representations of S-expression lists: two of them
-are isomorphic, as one or the other might be better for processing
-S-expression data in a particular circumstance, and the third represents
-only the well-formed subset of possible S-expressions.
+There are three built-in representations of S-expression lists: two of them are isomorphic, as one or the other might be convenient for working with S-expression data in a particular circumstance, while the third represents only the "well-formed" subset of possible S-expressions, which is often convenient when using s-expressions for configuration or data storage.

 ~~~~.haskell
 -- cons-based representation